TobikoData/sqlmesh/docs/concepts/macros.md

 1. It prints the item
 2. It knows fields are separated by commas in `SELECT`, so it automatically separates the printed items with commas

-Given the automatic print and comma-separation, the anonymous function `number -> number` tells `@EACH` that for each item `number` it should print the item and separate the items with commas.
+Because of the automatic print and comma-separation, the anonymous function `number -> number` tells `@EACH` that for each item `number` it should print the item and separate the items with commas.
 Therefore, the complete output from the query is:

 ```sql linenums="1"
 SELECT